connorobrien/Pygen/README.md

 <h3> What You'll Need To Run This Program </h3>

 In order to run Pygen.py, you’ll need Spotipy, a lightweight Python Library for the Spotify API.
-You can download it at https://github.com/plamere/spotipy, or install it with the command line prompt ‘pip install spotipy’.
+[You can download it here](https://github.com/plamere/spotipy), or install it with the command line prompt ‘pip install spotipy’.

 Further, you’ll need three supplementary Python files provided in this repository in the same folder as pygen.py, which are outlier.py, config.py, and playlistgen.py.